 Created in 2012, the Department of oncology has a long tradition in scientific and clinical excellence.

 The Lausanne Branch of the Ludwig Institute has made groundbreaking contributions to fundamental and translational immunology as well as cancer immunotherapy.
 Investigators at the Lausanne Branch and CePO worked together for decades to bring innovation to cancer patients, testing the first cancer vaccines and developing novel immune assays to advance clinical discovery.
-Investigators from CePO developed innovative cancer treatments such as the isolated limb perfusion and internationally adopted chemo-radiotherapy combinations for head-ad neck cancer and brain tumors.
+Investigators from CePO developed innovative cancer treatments such as the isolated limb perfusion and internationally adopted chemo-radiotherapy combinations for head-and-neck cancer and brain tumors.

-The Department's scientific mission is to carry out state-of the art research in tumor microenvironment and onco-immunology and to further therapeutic development in the fields of T-cell engineering, cancer immunotherapy, radiation therapy, and precision oncology.
+The department's scientific mission is to carry out state-of the art research in tumor microenvironment and onco-immunology and to further therapeutic development in the fields of T cell engineering, cancer immunotherapy, radiation therapy, and precision oncology.
 Its ultimate goal is to drive discovery to develop transformative care for cancer patients.

-The Department's research community is made up of over 250 researchers from thirty nine countries, including thirty Master’s and over fifty PhD students (2020).
+The department's research community is made up of over 250 researchers from thirty nine countries, including thirty Master’s and over fifty PhD students (2020).

 A recent partnership completed with CERN to co-develop FLASH, a breakthrough approach to cancer radiation therapy, complements its innovation task force.

-The Department is a founding member of the Oncology Network of Western Switzerland, (Réseau Romand d’oncologie), an alliance of clinical oncologists from five of the French-speaking Swiss cantons dedicated to the care of patients through clinical trials and precision oncology.
+The department is a founding member of the Oncology Network of Western Switzerland, (Réseau Romand d’oncologie), an alliance of clinical oncologists from five of the French-speaking Swiss cantons dedicated to the care of patients through clinical trials and precision oncology.

-The Department is also a founding member of important clinical and translational research networks including the Cell Therapy Group of the Swiss Group for Clinical Cancer Research (SAKK), the European Thoracic Oncology Platform (eTOP), and the Head-and-Neck Oncology and Radiation Therapy Group (GORTEC).
+It is also a founding member of important clinical and translational research networks including the Cell Therapy Group of the Swiss Group for Clinical Cancer Research (SAKK), the European Thoracic Oncology Platform (eTOP), and the Head-and-Neck Oncology and Radiation Therapy Group (GORTEC).
 In addition, the department is part of academic pharma networks such as the Global Expert Centers Initiative (GECI, Bristol Myers Squibb) and the Immunotherapy Centers of Research Excellence (ImCORE, Roche).

 The outstanding expertise in cancer immune biology, immunotherapy and tumor microenvironment that the Department offers, and its specific collaborations with bioengineers, computational scientists and cancer biologists from its partner institutions, create a formidable platform from which to drive scientific advances and clinical impact.